nest/nest-simulator/pynest/examples/music_cont_out_proxy_example/README.md

-# MUSIC_CONT_OUT_PROXY EXAMPLE
+# Music_cont_out_proxy example

 ## Requirements
 + MUSIC 1.1.15 or higher
 + NEST 2.10.0 or higher compiled with MPI and MUSIC
-+ Numpy
++ NumPy

 ## Instructions
 This example runs 2 NEST instances and one receiver instance.
 Neurons on the NEST instances are observed by the music_cont_out_proxy and their values are forwarded through MUSIC to the receiver.

 ```sh